gemini-hlsw/lucuma-itc/README.md

 * REDISCLOUD_URL which points to the redis server used for caching. e.g.
     REDISCLOUD_URL = "redis://localhost"

+# Caching
+ITC calculations are relatively expensive and they are pure (a given input always produces the same output) the lucuma ITC server uses redis to store the results linking them from the request parameters to the results

+The cache design is optimized to use minimal space given some of the responses (graphs) are fairly large.
+We are also asuming we'll never need to go inside the cached data to edit the data and we can discard items at any moment.

+The keys are stored as `itc:prefix:hash` where hash is just the hash of the parameters

+A few diferent encodings were tested to reduce size.
+Here are some measurement

+* Plain json: 1441864
+* Compressed json: 589896
+* Boopickle: 262216

 ## Long term
 Ideally we'd port the old ITC codebase and integrate it here.
 This is no small task but an initial attempt was started on the `legacy-port` branch